Rave: Growth in California

 In the late 1980s and early 1990s, there was a boom in rave culture in the San Francisco Bay Area.
 At first, small underground parties sprung up all over the SOMA district in vacant warehouses, loft spaces, and clubs.
 The no alcohol rule fuelled the ecstasy-driven parties.
 Small underground raves were just starting out and expanding beyond SF to include the East Bay, the South Bay area including San Jose, Santa Clara, and Santa Cruz beaches.

 In late 1991, raves started to expand across northern California, and cities like Sacramento, Oakland, Silicon Valley (Palo Alto, San Jose).
 The massive parties were taking place in outdoor fields, aeroplane hangars and hilltops that surround the valley.
-San Francisco's early promoters and DJs were from the UK and Europe.
 Raves took place in some of the SOMA art museum event such as, 'Where the wild things are' in the museum on top of the Sony Metreon, and in the Maritime hall (1998–2002).